sdiehl/stephendiehl.com/posts/ghc_01.md

 The evaluator function tries two different compilation steps.
 First it tries to compile the expression as is to see if it evaluates to a ``IO a`` action.
 If it does it is then evaluated directly within the monad.
-If it does not then the ``fromDyanamic`` cast will simply yield a Nothing and we'll try to wrap the expression in a print statement.
+If it does not then the ``fromDynamic`` cast will simply yield a Nothing and we'll try to wrap the expression in a print statement.
 The resulting compiled expression is guaranteed to be an ``IO a`` so we unsafely coerce the compiled code pointer that GHC gives us into IO and run it.